jacindala/jacindala/README.md

-👋 Hello, @jacindala here!!
+- 👋 Hello, @jacindala here!!
-📚 I'm currently a student at UCLA and am studying Mathematics of Computation (with a minor in Statistics)
+- 📚 I'm currently a student at UCLA and am studying Mathematics of Computation (with a minor in Statistics)
-🌱 I’m new here and am learning about Git and Github.
+- 🌱 I’m new here and am learning about Git and Github.
 I have little experience programming in Java, C++, and R from college/university courses.
-💞️ I’m looking to expand my knowledge and gain more experience in the world of computer science as well as mathematics and related fields!
+- ❣️ I’m looking to expand my knowledge and gain more experience in the world of computer science as well as mathematics and related fields!
+- 📫 Feel free to contact me:
-📫 I can be reached via email: jiela130@gmail.com
+     email: jiela130@gmail.com
+     LinkedIn: linkedin.com/in/jacindala

 <!---
 jacindala/jacindala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.